 - Preparing and cooking with care, giving gratitude before eating

-Up to 10% of each serving’ should include …
+Up to 10% of each meal servings can include …

 - Cold pressed oils such as sesame, sunflower, and olive oil